Janudis/Extended-Kalman-Filter-GPS_IMU/README.md

 6) Repeat steps 2-5: This process is then repeated for each time step, using the a posteriori estimates from the previous time step as the a priori estimates for the current step.

 7) Handling of GPS updates: When the GPS update is available, it is incorporated in the update step, otherwise the process continues with the prediction step using only the IMU data.

+# Dependencies
+C++ compiler supporting C++11 or higher
+Eigen library (for linear algebra operations)

+# Usage
+Change the CMakeLists.txt

+# Code Structure
+ekf.h: Header file containing the declaration of the ExtendedKalmanFilter class, which implements the EKF algorithm.

+geo_ned.h: Header file containing helper functions for converting between geodetic (WGS84) and East-North-Down (ENU) coordinate systems.

+utm.h: Header file containing the definition of the utm_coords struct and the utmconv namespace, which provides functions for converting between geodetic and UTM coordinates.

+main_utm.cpp: The main C++ file that reads input data from a CSV file, performs the GPS and IMU fusion using the EKF, and outputs the estimated position and orientation.
+(Use main.cpp for ENU coordinate system).

+# Input Data Format
+The input data is expected to be in a CSV file (localization_log2.csv) with the following columns:

+Timestamp (in nanoseconds)
+Latitude (in degrees, WGS84)
+Longitude (in degrees, WGS84)
+Altitude (in meters, WGS84)
+Forward velocity (in meters per second)
+Yaw rate (in radians per second)

+# Output
+The output of the code is a CSV file (output_utm.csv) containing the estimated position and orientation in UTM coordinates.
+The file has the following columns:

+Easting (UTM coordinate, in meters)
+Northing (UTM coordinate, in meters)
+Yaw (orientation angle, in radians)
+Estimated X position (in meters)
+Estimated Y position (in meters)
+Estimated yaw (in radians)

+# Adjusting Parameters
+The code provides options for adjusting the standard deviation of the observation noise for x and y coordinates (xy_obs_noise_std), the yaw rate (yaw_rate_noise_std), and the forward velocity (forward_velocity_noise_std).
+These parameters can be modified in the code to suit your specific scenario and sensor characteristics.